-Adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration
+adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration

 Coming Soon: Sporty & Rich x Adidas on November 22nd @ 9am PST 💚♬ original sound - anna ☂️

-Elements of Sporty & Rich’s varsity feel can be seen throughout the drop, which features a burgundy version of Adidas’ Campus 80s, white-and-green Samba OGs, and white-and-burgundy Stan Smiths.
-The duo’s Firebird tracksuit — available in two colorways (green-and-white, and white-and-burgundy) and printed with Sporty & Rich’s wellness mantra — can be easily styled up or down thanks to details like metal zipper pulls and gold embroidery.
+Elements of Sporty & Rich’s varsity feel can be seen throughout the drop, which features a burgundy version of adidas’ Campus 80s, white and green Samba OGs, and white and burgundy Stan Smiths.
+The duo’s Firebird tracksuit – available in two colourways (green and white, and white and burgundy) and printed with Sporty & Rich’s wellness mantra – can be easily styled up or down thanks to details like metal zipper pulls and gold embroidery.

 Advertisement